<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </ul>

-<p>When done right, your parking policy becomes less about restriction and more about simply making the property run better.</p>
+<p class="wp-block-paragraph">When done right, your parking policy becomes less about restriction and more about simply making the property run better.</p>

-<div style="margin: 20px 0;"><div class="qrcswholewtapper" style="text-align:left;"><div class="qrcprowrapper" id="qrcwraa2leds"><div class="qrc_canvass" id="qrc_cuttenpages_2" style="display:none" data-text="https://parqex.com/parking-policy/"></div><div><a download="How to Create a Parking Policy for Your Property (That Actually Works).png" class="qrcdownloads" id="worign">
+<div style="margin: 20px 0;"><div class="qrcswholewtapper" style="text-align:left;"><div class="qrcprowrapper" id="qrcwraa6leds"><div class="qrc_canvass" id="qrc_cuttenpages_6" style="display:none" data-text="https://parqex.com/parking-policy/"></div><div><a download="How to Create a Parking Policy for Your Property (That Actually Works).png" class="qrcdownloads" id="worign">

 <button type="button" style="min-width:200px;background:#44d813;color:#000;font-weight: 600;border: 1px solid #44d813;border-radius:20px;font-size:12px;padding: 6px 0;" class="uqr_code_btn">Download QR</button>